marina2909/mastermind/README.md

 Mastermind
 =========================

 This is a version of popular Mastermind game.
-You can try this game at [Matermind](http://www.marinasovic.com/mastermind/).

 Getting started